ilg-physics-ucsb/physics6-manual/6BL/Lab4.md

 ## Gaining Intuition with Magnets

-::::::::: Exercise permanentMagnets
+::::::::: Exercise permanentMagnet

 In this exercise you will gain intuition on magnetic fields and  magnetic field lines.
-In [Si](#Si-permanentMagent) you will explore how permanent magnets affect the region surrounding them.
+In [Si](#Si-permanentMagnet) you will explore how permanent magnets affect the region surrounding them.

-1. Examine the &ldquo;Bar Magnet&rdquo; tab of [Si](#Si-permanentMagent).
+1. Examine the &ldquo;Bar Magnet&rdquo; tab of [Si](#Si-permanentMagnet).
 There is a permanent bar magnet with its north and south pole labeled, which creates a magnetic field around it.
 Notice the many compasses laid out in the background, and the single compass laid out in the foreground.
 Each compass will orient itself in the direction of the magnetic field at its location.

 :::Simulation permanentMagnet
 <iframe src="https://phet.colorado.edu/sims/cheerpj/faraday/latest/faraday.html?simulation=magnets-and-electromagnets" width="100%" height="800px" scrolling="no" allowfullscreen></iframe>